clustertech/cpfs-os/docs/design/30-roles.md

 resync).

-The system also keeps other states of the filesystem, e.g., the locks held by FCs on various files, or the write token possessed by FCs.
+The system also keeps other states of the filesystem, e.g., the locks held by FCs on various files, or the records of file opening by FC to read and write files.
 These are held in memory of MS, and are re-synchronized if a fail-over takes place.
 When both the MS and its backup fail, these data will vanish, and thus the whole filesystem (FCs, MSs and DSs) needs to be restarted.
 This can lead to the loss of recently written data.

 In the implementation, the MS is organized as one I/O thread getting data from all other servers and clients, together with a few worker